bmkramer/what_do_we_lose_mag/output_files/report_template.md

 ![](overall_coverage.png)

-Overall coverage of DOIs in MAG and Crossref metadata
+Overall coverage of DOIs in OpenAlex and Crossref metadata

 ![](2020_coverage.png)